Portraits and Caricatures by Inger Eidem

 Today, whenever somebody tells me about an artist who cut portraits and caricatures at the same time (it does occasionally still happen) I know exactly who they’re talking about.

 Do you have a silhouette in your family by Inger Eidem?
-If so, I’d love to see it!
+If so, I’d love to see it.
+When was it made?

 Share this post